jessemonroy650/Plugin-Popup-Fade-UI/README.md

 - the `color` of the text is set to 'white'
 - the `backgroundColor` (background-color) of the "message box" is set to 'green'.
 - the `minShowTime` (the minimum time to show) the "message box" is set to '2000' milliseconds (2 seconds).
 An update to the "message box" is allowed after this time.
+- the `queued` function to call after `minShowTime` has been called

 ## `popup.fire()` ##